 Imbolc – An Ancient Celtic Festival

-Imbolc or Imbolg, strongly intertwined with La Fhéile Bhríde (the festival of St Brigid or St. Brigid’s Day), is an ancient Celtic festival dating back as far and possibly even further than the 10th century.
+Imbolc or Imbolg, strongly intertwined with La Fhéile Bhríde (the festival of St Brigid or St. Brigid’s Day), is an ancient Celtic festival dating back as far as, and possibly even further than, the 10th century.
 It’s one of the four major Celtic festivals which also include Bealtaine, Lughnasa and Samhain.

 Imbolc or Imbolg literally means ‘in belly’ and refers to the fertility explosion in both the animal and plant kingdom around this time of the year.

 Imbolg was often marked with bonfires and the lighting of candles around Ireland, both signifying the much hoped for sunshine that was surely to come.

 Processions were also held across the Celtic areas of north Europe.
 Some continue to this day in small pockets of Europe.
 One such procession usually takes place in Co.
 Kerry each year.
 Scroll down for details of the annual Imbolc procession in Killorglin, Co.
 Kerry.

 In Ireland, people would often make Brigid Crosses of rushes or straw and hang them on their front doors, this was to bring good luck, prosperity and fertility to the households.